*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 - Stain removal pre-treatment.

-  Unless you’re Marie Condo, you’ll hate this step.
+Unless you’re Marie Kondo, you’ll hate this step.
 Alas, it must be done.
-Removing everything from the carpet makes the steam cleaner happy!
+Removing everything from the carpet makes the steam cleaning process so much easier!

 Plus you might get lucky and (finally!) find the remote.

 Joking aside, the reason why you have to clear the room where you plan to perform steam cleaning is of a practical nature.